Meteorstrike1/Meteorstrike1/README.md

 - 🌱 I’m currently learning Django, Kivy, and advancing my Python knowledge
 - 👯 I’m looking to collaborate on any projects I can help with, Python, Flask and SQL are the main areas I am currently strongest in

+### Courses
+- I’m currently working through Harvard’s famous CS50x: Introduction to Computer Science, to further develop my knowledge of computer science fundamentals.
+It’s been really fun and useful so far learning about C, memory, and data structures from the ground up.
+- I’m also going through Udemy’s Master the Coding Interview: Data Structures and Algorithms, while tackling Leetcode 75 as well.

 <!--
 **Meteorstrike1/Meteorstrike1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.